Quark064/NSO-Discord-Integration/README.md

 # HEAVY WIP
 This program aims to automate adding your Switch Online Presence to the Discord GameSDK automatically, allowing all of your Discord friends to see you online on your Switch.

-## CREDITS
-[eli](https://github.com/frozenpandaman): Wrote the `splatnet2statink` repo, which I unceremoniously stole and repurposed code from for authentication purposes; along with their hashing API.
-[qwertyquerty](https://github.com/qwertyquerty): For the `pypresence` library that greatly simplified getting the PoC working.

 ## CURRENT STATUS:
 * Found work-around to allow for your own online presence to be shown in the NSO application. ✅
 * Repurposed the `splatnet2statink` repository to fetch your current online status in a JSON format. ✅